AleenaI20/AleenaI20/README.md

 ### About Me

 I'm Aleena Iraqui.
-I'm a Bioinformatics Graduate Student at Northeastern University with a strong foundation in biochemistry and computational biology.
+I'm a Bioinformatics Graduate Student at Northeastern University with a strong foundation in biochemistry.
 I'm passionate about bridging wet lab experiments with computational approaches to solve complex biological problems.
 I'm particularly interested in translational research that leverages computational methods to address biological as well as biomedical/clinical questions.

 🔬 Interested in genomics, protein folding, receptor biology, transcriptomics and computational methods for clinical/biomedical questions